conanbatt/interview-practice/backend/coding.md

 ## 4 in a line

 Four in a line is a game where two players take turns place token on columns that drop to the bottom.
-When a player forms 4 tokens in a line - horizontally, vertically or diagonally - the player wins.
+When a player forms 4 of his own tokens in a line - horizontally, vertically or diagonally - the player wins.

 1. Model a board where players take turns to play tokens.